 “A Team Approach: Integrating Tobacco Dependence Treatment into Routine Clinical Practice

-,” available at http://smokingcessationleadership.ucsf.edu/webinars/cme
+,” at http://smokingcessationleadership.ucsf.edu/webinars/cme

 .
 Eight past webinar trainings are also available.
-1.5 AMA PRA Category 1 Credits is offered for each course, use discount code: SCLC10 on payment screen to claim free credit.
+1.5 AMA PRA Category 1 Credits offered for each course, use discount code: SCLC10 on payment screen to claim free credit.

 The Maryland Tobacco Quitline has a NEW online training

-- Health Care Providers: Sign up for an online CME activity highlighting critical content from the Beyond the 5 A's conference.
+- Healthcare Providers: Sign up for an online CME activity highlighting critical content from the Beyond the 5 A's conference.
 Learn how to strengthen smoking cessation efforts with your patients.
 Register to earn 1 AMA PRA (Category 1) credit or 1 Nursing Contact Hour by clicking here.